Kagebounshin/neverday-milestone-project-1/README.md

 * When im visit the site for the first time, a get a clear understanding on how to site is built.
 It's easy to navigate up & down the site, using the existing navbar.
 With the navbar fixed to the top I can navigate between the sections.
 The navbrand takes me right back to the top.

 * I want to listend to music made by the band.
 When I open the website, I can do so directley by pressing the spotify icon right at the begining.
-Or if I scroll down to the bottom of the page I can see three diffrent icons wich would lead me to their music.
+Or if I scroll down to the bottom of the page I can see three diffrent icons wich leads me to their the bands music.

 * I want to purchase a ticket for a show.
-I open the website and locating the shows section, either by srcolling down or pressing the shows nav-link at the navbar.
-I can see the dates and the locations, and a "Tickets" button wich leads me to the site to purchase my ticket.
+I open the website and locating the "Shows" section, either by scrolling down or pressing the "Shows" link at the navbar.
+I can see the dates and the locations, and a "Tickets" button wich leads me to the site were I can purchase my ticket.

-* I would like to know more about the band, I can open up the site, and then locate the about section, either by scrolling down or using the navlink in the navbar.
+* I would like to know more about the band, I open up the site, and then locate the "About" section, either by scrolling down or using the "About" link in the navbar.
 There I see a short but informative text discriding the band and its members, a picture with all the band members and a text below the picture with the names of the bandmembers.

-* I have heard about the band, and I would like to book them for a show, so I open the website, I can see there is a contact section at the navbar.
-I click the navlink and it takes me down to a form, where I enter my name, email and a message.
-The I press the "Send" button.
+* I have heard about the band, and I would like to book them for a show, so I open the website, I can see there is a "Contact" section at the navbar.
+I click the link and it takes me down to a form, where I enter my name, email and a message.
+Then I press the "Send" button.

 * I would like to get the latest news from the band.
     - I enter the site and on the second picture in the header I find a "SIGN UP" button, I press the button and a modal comes up,  I can now enter my Email and the press the "Subscribe" button. (not displayed on small devices).